 Cars that drive themselves

 Ever since Y2K, people have anticipated flying cars.
-Well, there are no flying cars anywhere on the horizon yet, but instead, we got the self-driving car concept.
-The concept of self-driving cars is still being developed by Google and Tesla Motors, but significant progress has been made in recent years and by 2020 we may get to see them in commercial use.
-The idea of self-driving cars revolves around eliminating the human factor in driving, and thus reducing the number of traffic accidents and traffic jams.
+Well, there are no flying cars on the horizon yet; instead, we got the self-driving car concept.
+The concept of self-driving cars is still being developed by Google and Tesla Motors, but significant progress has been made in recent years, and by 2020, we may get to see them in commercial use.
+The idea of self-driving cars revolves around eliminating the human factor in driving and thus reducing the number of traffic accidents and traffic jams.

-By eliminating the human factor, self-driving cars are also eliminating all the fun of driving, as well.
-However, that's not necessarily a bad thing, as cars will now reduce both the stress and the number of horrible accidents on the road.
-Tesla's CEO Elon Musk stated on his Twitter that full self-driving capability features for cars will be available in "3 months maybe, 6 definitely."
+By eliminating the human factor, self-driving cars are also eliminating all the fun of driving.
+However, that’s not necessarily a bad thing, as cars will now reduce both the stress and the number of horrible accidents on the road.
+Tesla’s CEO Elon Musk stated on Twitter that full self-driving capability features for cars will be available in “3 months maybe, 6 definitely.”

 Connected through IoT

-Ever since the idea was released to the public back in 1999, the Internet of Things (IoT) has sparked a lot of interest.
+Since the idea was released to the public in 1999, the Internet of Things (IoT) has sparked a lot of interest.
 Nowadays, IoT is the most interesting technological feature worldwide.
-IoT is a network of devices that are "smart", in other words, devices that are able to send and receive data.
-However, since they are so highly popular, IoT devices are in great demand and manufacturers work around the clock to meet that demand.
+IoT is a network of devices that are “smart,” in other words, devices that are able to send and receive data.
+However, since they are so highly popular, IoT devices are in great demand, and manufacturers work around the clock to meet that demand.

-The only problem is that they tend to forget to secure their devices and eliminate malfunctions, which leads to a high rate of customer complaints.
+The only problem is that they tend to forget to secure their devices and eliminate malfunctions, leading to a high customer complaint rate.
 However, IoT will inevitably become the foundation of technological infrastructure.